Surya-Vatsyan/DevFirst/README.md

-# DevGuard
+# DevFirst

-DevGuard is a security-focused JavaScript/TypeScript analysis platform with:
+DevFirst is a security-focused JavaScript/TypeScript analysis platform with:

 - an HTTP API for ZIP-based project scanning
 - a production-ready CLI for local and CI/CD usage